Two-banded Cruiser (Phyllomacromia contumax)

 Habitat

-Frequents the margins of rivers, lakes, pans and marshes in savanna and forest regions.
-Most numerous in habitats where there is a patchwork of wetland and woodland.
-Often found away from water, hunting in woodland clearings and along roads.
-Most abundant in humid regions.
+The Two-banded Cruiser frequents the margins of rivers, lakes, pans, and marshes in savanna and forest regions.
+It is most numerous in habitats where there is a patchwork of wetland and woodland.
+The Two-banded Cruiser is often found away from water, hunting in woodland clearings and along roads.
+This species is most abundant in humid regions.

 Habitat – Eastern Shores, iSimangaliso Wetland Park, KwaZulu-Natal